 An example of a set of NS records

-Note: If you wish to setup a DNS record with Name.com, it's important to note you need to use our nameservers - so name.com manage and host your DNS.
-Domains registered with Name.com use our nameservers by default but in order to point your domain to our nameservers, or verify they are correctly pointed, please see our guide for default name servers.
+Note: If you wish to setup a DNS record with Name.com, it's important to note you need to use our nameservers - so name.com manages and hosts your DNS.
+Domains registered with Name.com use our nameservers by default.
+However, in order to point your domain to our nameservers or verify they are correctly pointed, please see our guide for default name servers.

-Once you are using name servers, follow the steps below:
+Once you are using our nameservers, follow the steps below:

 - Click on the domain name you wish to create an NS records for.

 - Here you will add the desired NS record, provided by your host.
-You would create at least 2 records since you need a minimum of 2 nameservers for it to resolve.
+You would create at least two records since you need a minimum of two nameservers for it to resolve.